AN OVERVIEW OF THE END TIMES

 As suggested in the title, this paper is not intended to be a comprehensive study of the end times.
 The reader will note that I have suggested the reading of a few papers on this web-site that prove some of the issues raised.
 I have done this so as to not get bogged down in too many details.
 But for a more thorough study of some of the topics raised in this paper, the reader is encouraged to read the papers suggested.

-In order to understand the end times, we must understand that Israel is at the very center of them.
+In order to understand the end times, we must understand that Israel is at the very center of them (please see the paper on this subject).
 Because Israel is at the center of end time prophecies, those prophecies cannot be fulfilled until Israel is taken back as God’s chosen nation.

 I believe that the end time prophecies will be fulfilled in the following order: